How we calculated every number.

 Longest tile's build time (in weeks) ÷ 4.33.

-gimmefy custom-build prices
+gimmefy custom-build terms

 Widget 04Governance — friction plus tail risk